Editor’s note: Check out our 2021 Career-Launching Companies List.

 I am especially struck by the dearth of IPOs, the number of new additions and the number of private companies that have grown too big for our list.
 For all those people who think there’s a bubble going on, I invite you to tell me another time in history when so many compelling technology companies have been created.

 We had a ton of interesting businesses in the late 1990s, but few had the revenue momentum of the companies listed today.
 Back then, we never would have seen 11 rapidly growing private companies with revenues in excess of $300 million.

 I’m actually a little worried that some of these companies are waiting too long to go public.
 By the time some of them are ready, their growth rates will have declined.
-As we explained in Winning VC Strategies To Help You Sell Tech IPO Stock, the public markets are not kind to companies that have declining growth rates.
+As we explained in a previous post, the public markets are not kind to companies that have declining growth rates.

 Other Fun Facts

 As usual the majority (57%) of the companies are based in the San Francisco Bay Area.
 The majority of the Bay Area companies (60%) are still located in San Francisco rather than Silicon Valley, although surprisingly the percentage is down from a peak of 70% last year.

 New York and Boston are distant competitors to the Bay Area when it comes to hosting companies that are likely to become very large, although both New York and Boston slightly gained share.
 Utah was the notable rising star, growing from 1 to 5 companies.

 Enterprise companies held steady at 60% of the companies, up slightly from 59% the year before.
 Interestingly 56% of the companies that went public or grew too big for our list were enterprise focused companies.
 This data is in contrast with the popularly held view that consumer companies have the opportunity to build much greater ultimate value.